 Outside the Limits to Built Development, as defined in the Local Plan, priority will be given to protecting and enhancing the countryside.
-A proposal for development will only be permitted where:
+A proposal for development will be permitted where:

-- a) It would conserve and enhance the landscape and scenic beauty of the High Weald AONB, including the tranquility and dark skies of the countryside, and must have regard to the High Weald AONB Management Plan; - b) It would not have an adverse effect on the character or landscape setting of settlements (including the designated Conservation Areas) or other historic 'dens'; - c) It would maintain the distinctive views of the surrounding countryside from public vantage points, in particular those defined at Figs. 10 & 11 maps; - d) It would protect and, where possible, enhance the following features: - i.
-Local Green Spaces, in accordance with Policy LE3 - ii.
+- a) It would conserve and enhance the landscape and scenic beauty of the High Weald AONB, including the tranquility and dark skies of the countryside, and should have regard to the High Weald AONB Management Plan; - b) It would not have an adverse effect on the character or landscape setting of settlements (including the designated Conservation Areas) or other historic 'dens': - c) It would maintain the distinctive views of the surrounding countryside from public vantage points, in particular those defined at Figs. 10 & 11 maps.
+The identified views must not be adversely impacted by development either inside the AONB or immediately outside it; - d) It would protect the following features: - i.
+Local Green Spaces, in accordance with Policy LE2 - ii.
 Ancient woodland - iii.
 The landscape character of Hemsted Park (Benenden School) and Hole Park Historic Parks and Gardens, and - iv.
-Rural lanes which have a historic, landscape or nature conservation importance - e) It would be well integrated into the surrounding landscape. - 1.2 Benenden is particularly rich in views because of its undulating geography and the landscape of ancient woodland, juxtaposed with smaller, irregular fields and pockets of traditional buildings.
-This has consequences for planning decisions as developments can be seen for long distances and is a large component of Benenden's environmental significance. - 1.3 In the process of walking the parish a number of the many outstanding views were identified and recorded.
+Rural lanes which have a historic, landscape or nature conservation importance - e) It would be well integrated into the surrounding landscape. - f) Developers should demonstrate that proposals will conserve and enhance the landscape and scenic beauty of the parish. - 51.
+Benenden is particularly rich in views because of its undulating geography and the landscape of ancient woodland, juxtaposed with smaller, irregular fields and pockets of traditional buildings.
+This has consequences for planning decisions as developments can be seen for long distances and is a large component of Benenden's environmental significance. - 52.
+In the process of walking the parish a number of the many outstanding views were identified and recorded.
 These were publicised at the BNDP meetings and in the Parish Magazine where any additional suggested views were sought.
-These are identified in the maps overleaf (Figs. 10 & 11 and see also Supporting Document LEA5).
+These are identified in the maps overleaf (Figs. 10 & 11 and see also Supporting Document LEA5). - 53.
+The High Weald AONB Management Plan states the need to identify and protect views (see Supporting Document LEA5) as part of its objectives (The High Weald AONB Management Plan 2019-2024 Objective OQ4, Page 63).

-Fig. 10 Views.
+Figure 10 Views